privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 The SellerFrontEnd service exposes an API endpoint (SelectAd).
 The Seller Ad service would send a SelectAd RPC or HTTPS request to SellerFrontEnd service.
 After processing the request, SellerFrontEnd would return a SelectAdResponse that includes an encrypted AuctionResult.

+The AuctionResult will be encrypted in SellerFrontEnd using [Oblivious HTTP][50] that is based on bidirectional [HPKE][48].

 ```
 syntax = "proto3";